zalando-stups/senza/README.rst

 Senza Components
 ================

-Configure all your Senza components in a list below the top-level "SenzaComponents" key.
+Configure all your Senza components in a list below the top-level `SenzaComponents` key.
 The structure is as follows:

 .. code-block:: yaml